videojs/http-streaming/docs/dash-playlist-loader.md

 ![DashPlaylistLoader States](images/dash-playlist-loader-states.nomnoml.svg)

 - `HAVE_NOTHING` the state before the MPD is received and parsed.
-- `HAVE_MASTER` the state before a media stream is setup but the MPD has been parsed.
+- `HAVE_MAIN_MANIFEST` the state before a media stream is setup but the MPD has been parsed.
 - `HAVE_METADATA` the state after a media stream is setup.

 ### API